 8. Share ownership with your audience

 A great way that many online businesses are using social media is to include integrated sharing tools on their product listings.
 This is a wonderful way to help encourage users to interact on those sites.

 While this is a great step in the right direction, there are businesses out there taking it even further and winning big because of that.
-Allow customers to share ownership is a great way to stand out in the crowd.
+Allowing customers to share ownership is a great way to stand out in the crowd.

-When you allow your customers to have a bit of ownership in your products you will begin to increase your brand loyalty and in turn the way your business is shared on social media
+When you allow your customers to have a bit of ownership in your products, you will begin to increase your brand loyalty and, in turn, the way your business is shared on social media

 When you are starting out in the world of social media, things can be a bit overwhelming.

 That is why taking your time to develop and implement a social media marketing strategy can help your business to develop and maintain customers.
 Remember, it takes time to develop an audience, so if you are not getting a great result from your strategies right away, give it time.